Just because you have Multiple Sclerosis doesn’t mean you can’t get life insurance.

 - What treatments have you undergone for your condition?

 - How did you respond to past treatments?
 Has your condition gotten better or worse over time?

 - What medications are you taking for your disease?

-Common medications for Multiple Sclerosis include: Corticosteroids, Beta interferons, Copaxone, Gilenya, and muscle relaxants.
-All of these medications could be insurable depending on the severity of your MS. Some of these prescriptions are daily tablets, while some are either injections or infusions.
+Standard prescriptions for Multiple Sclerosis include: Corticosteroids, Beta interferons, Copaxone, Gilenya, and muscle relaxants.
+These prescriptions won’t automatically get you declined depending on your MS. Some of these prescriptions are daily tablets, while some are either injections or infusions.
 It is important to constantly meet with your medical provider, and to try to keep your MS under control and hopefully in a state of remission.